 Highlights Of Our Curriculum

-Social Studies projects, re-enactments, field trips, debates, and discussion enhance our students’ appreciation for diversity, whether it pertains to different cultures and traditions, political systems, or simply opposing opinions.
+Social Studies projects, field trips, debates, and discussion enhance our students’ appreciation for diversity, whether it pertains to different cultures and traditions, political systems, or simply opposing opinions.
 Frequent opportunities in research and essay writing enable our students to develop a position and support it using reference material from a variety of print, human, and electronic resources.

 With an emphasis on student leadership, the development of global awareness, and real-world problem-solving opportunities, students build self-awareness, critical thinking, organizational skills, research skills, and study skills.
 Students participate in field trips throughout the school year that give them a chance to apply their learning in diverse settings, provide opportunities for students to learn from experts, and engage in service learning experiences.

 Our 8th grade students take Algebra I and receive credit upon graduation; our Spanish classes prepare most students for high school Spanish II placement.